Reasoning Efficiently Through Adaptive Chain-of-Thought Compression: A Self-Optimizing Framework: Methodology

 \subsection{Pre-Inference Data Generation}

 The first stage of \name focuses on constructing a comprehensive corpus of CoT outputs to serve as the foundation for subsequent filtering and fine-tuning.
 In this step, the base language model is used to process each question in the training set, generating a complete solution that includes an explicit, step-by-step reasoning path.

-A distinctive advantage of our approach is its low sensitivity to prompt engineering.
-While a prompt is required to elicit CoT reasoning, our subsequent adaptive filtering stage ensures that the method is not critically dependent on the choice of prompt format.
-This property allows us to adopt a pragmatic strategy: whenever an official, dataset-specific prompt template is available, we use it directly; otherwise, we revert to a robust general-purpose template.
-For example, for mathematical reasoning tasks, we utilize the system prompt from the study by Wei et al.~\cite{wei2022chain}:
+This step does not rely on prompt design.
+Therefore, we intentionally avoid using complex prompts.
+For example, for code generation tasks, we adopt the same prompt as in Section~\ref{sec:empirical_implement_detail}.
+To avoid early truncation that may prevent the model from completing its reasoning and based on the reasoning length observed in our empirical study, we adopt a moderate token budget during generation, i.e., 16k.
+Moreover, this setting can help collect more complete and diverse reasoning traces, thereby reducing information loss and mitigating overfitting caused by insufficient CoT data.